 Technology Transfer Office (click summary to expand if not shown)

 An overview of operations and engaging with the Technology Transfer team in SETU Waterford.

 The purpose of this document is to document the standard operating procedures in the Technology Transfer Office and provide a basis for those working with the Technology Transfer Team such that there are defined expectations for all parties.
 The document is structured into three main sections: 1) Research Support activities; 2) Technology Transfer specific activities; 3) Technology Transfer Office activities.

-In Ireland, each Institute of Technology, University and other public research organisation (a "Research Performing Organisation" or "RPO") is required to ensure that it has in place an internal Intellectual Property management system that meets or exceeds the requirements described in (or contemplated by) the 2016 National IP Protocol and that all of its research is carried out in compliance with that system.
+In Ireland, each Institute of Technology, Technolological University, University and other public research organisation (a "Research Performing Organisation" or "RPO") is required to ensure that it has in place an internal Intellectual Property management system that meets or exceeds the requirements described in (or contemplated by) the 2016 National IP Protocol and that all of its research is carried out in compliance with that system.
 Where commercially exploitable Intellectual Property arises as a result of any publicly-funded research and development activities undertaken by the RPO, the RPO is further required to ensure, that the opportunity is taken, where possible and appropriate, to Commercialise that Intellectual Property in all possible fields, applications and territories.

-Consultancy with industry is a way of sharing knowledge and benefitting businesses.
+Currently under review for SETU> Consultancy with industry is a way of sharing knowledge and benefitting businesses.

 The Research Office (RO) provides administration support and has overall responsibility for Institute Consultancy Services.
 These procedures are in place for transparency and accountability as well as the legal protection of the Institute and its staff.
 They should not in any way hinder the establishment of links with appropriate outside institutions, companies and individuals or involvement in joint research for industry/institute co-operation.

 Conflicts of Interest must be declared at the earliest identification of such.